All Episodes

 Okay, so you were mad at me during all this time for bashing.

-Yeah, I was throwing things up the radio, and we said, how can you support that rush guy?
+Yeah, I was throwing things at the radio, and everybody says, How can you support that rush guy?

 What caused the light to go on?

-Well, this this whole thing when I when they conspired with the company, they didn't even try and negotiate to save the pensions.
+Well, this whole thing, when they conspired with the company, they didn't even try and negotiate to save the pensions.

-They just rolled over and took $550 million in bonds for the guys who were flying and told the retirees see a later alligator.
+They just rolled over and took $550 million in bonds for the guys who were flying and told the retirees, see you later, Alligator.

-So how do you feel now when you see United posting a profit first time in a long time?
+So how do you feel now when you see United posting a profit for the first time in a long time?

-Well, it irritates me because I know they're you know, I knew they were gonna be making a profit.
+Well, it irritates me because I know I knew they were going to be making a profit.

 Yeah, see, how did they do it?